ppc64le/devops-automation/terraform/oracle/powervc-oradbaas/README.md

 Familiarity with the IBM Power environment, IBM PowerVC, AIX system administration, Oracle Database 12c and Oracle Grid Infrastructure 12c is assumed.

+# Prerequisites
+* Installed and working IBM PowerVC 1.3.1 or later install with IBM Power servers and PowerVC vontrolled storage
+* AIX 7.x install software
+* Oracle 12c database and grid software for AIX

+# How to get started
 See __Deploy_Oracle DBaaS_with_PowerVC131_v1.0.pdf__ for implementation details.
 All developed support scripts to implement Oracle Database as a Service are included as well.

 The following figure illustrates the steps required to build the full PowerVC image for Oracle DBaaS functionality.